-Their discovery of anandamide confirmed the brain’s ability to create its own cannabinoids, resulting in a possible influence on motor skills, memory, appetite, and pain.
+Their discovery of anandamide confirmed the brain’s ability to create its own cannabinoids.
+This results in a possible influence on motor skills, memory, appetite, and pain.

-Studies continue to follow in the footsteps of Hanuš and Devane, and in the future, it’s hopeful that we’ll be able to understand this system a little better.
+Studies continue to follow in the footsteps of Hanuš and Devane.
+In the future, it’s hopeful that we’ll be able to understand this system a little better.

 The endocannabinoid system and THC

 THC is the psychoactive compound found in cannabis that causes you to become ‘high’ - but don’t confuse it with CBD, as they’re very different.

 Taking too much THC overloads your endocannabinoid system and takes over, resulting in an imbalance due to the endocannabinoids not being able to do their job.

 Not only does THC cause a ‘high’, but it can impair your movement, memory, judgment and cause anxiety or paranoia, the opposite of what your natural cannabinoids are trying to achieve.

 Over time, the abuse of THC can change how the ECS works as people rely on it for the same response.
 This could lead to long-term problems with memory and mental health.

 The endocannabinoid system and CBD